ExtremeAddons/extreme_pbr_docs/docs/preferences.rst

 ****************************

 By activating this checkbox, you will activate an interface created specifically to create libraries for Extreme PBR.
-This is a very powerful tool, but it requires attention.
-TODO link to the documentation of the creator utility
+This is a very powerful tool, but it requires attention. :ref:`creator_utility`

 .. image:: _static/_images/preferences/pr_op_show_creator_utility.webp